Bridging the skills gap

 The six points below are designed to highlight the main areas of focus needed for employers to attract and retain the most appropriate and best-skilled candidates.

-4. Be flexible to adapt to the changing market.
+To adapt to the changing market.
 Being flexible opens new options for you to consider when you are planning to close your skills gaps.
 For example, candidates with transferable skills rather than an identical industry background or candidates with potential who could be trained up into the role.
-Such flexibility allows you to open a vacancy to a larger pool of candidates who have experience, suit your organisation and can become a highly valued asset with a little technical upskilling.
-In addition, embracing flexible working options allows an organisation to not only retain critical skills but widens the pool of potential talent to include those who need flexibility to remain in the workforce.
+Such flexibility allows you to open a vacancy to a larger pool of candidates who have experience, suit your organisation and can become a highly valued asset with a little technical upskilling. .
+In addition, embracing flexible working options or hybrid working, when suitable, allows an organisation to not only retain critical skills but widens the pool of potential talent to include those who need flexibility to remain in the workforce.